Day Five, The Rugged Coastline

 As we head out of Höfn back onto the Ring Road.
 You can immediately tell that this is where most tourists have turned around and headed back along the south of Iceland.

-The roads weren’t too busy prior to this; now the adventure was going to be even more cherished.
+The roads weren’t too busy prior to this; now our Icelandic Ring Road adventure was going to be even more cherished.

 Today’s planned route should be a distance of around 158miles/255km.
 Which is once again predominately along the Ring Road, but with of course our regular viewpoint stops to soak up the landscape.